tweag/funflow/README.rst

   distributing full workflows using Redis.
 This has some extra constraints compared to distributing external tasks, since Haskell functions are in general not serialisable.
 - Safe and powerful workflow composition.
-FunFlow takes advantage of Haskell's type system to ensure flows are composed in a safe manner.
+Funflow takes advantage of Haskell's type system to ensure flows are composed in a safe manner.
 And since the composition of flows results in a flow, it's easy to include one complex workflow as part of another.